Sam Flanders

 Sam Flanders (born 24 July 2001) is a professional Australian rules footballer who plays for the St Kilda Football Club in the Australian Football League (AFL).
-He previously played professionally for the Gold Coast Suns.
+He previously played 89 matches with the Gold Coast Suns between 2020 and 2025.

 Early life

 Flanders was born in Fish Creek, Victoria.
 He grew up playing basketball and Australian rules football at high junior levels.
 He attended Foster Secondary College, before moving to Lowanna College to be part of their selective football academy.